Thank you for choosing Ampler Bikes! Here's how to get it ready to roll.

 3. Installing the reflectors

-Assemble the rear reflector and attach the clamp around the top part of the seat post.
+On models with LED seatposts or Axel and Juna: Assemble the rear reflector and attach the clamp around the top part of the seat post.
+Generation 2 Stout and Stellar models come with an integrated reflector in the rear light - no extra reflector necessary.

 Only for Curt: To attach the spoke reflectors, first remove the round plastic bolt, then clamp the reflector between the spokes.
 Turn the round plastic bolt in clockwise until it clicks.